roland-ewald/sessl-examples/README.txt

 Model location:
 ===============

-Note that model locations should be define as a relative path, using the value 'dir' (defined in the org.sessl.samples package object), e.g.:
+Note that model locations should be defined as a relative path, using the value 'dir' (defined in the org.sessl.samples package object), e.g.:

 model = "file-mlrj:/." + dir + "/EndoExoCytosis.mlrj"